LeCrunchic/PyML-Coursera/README.md

 # Coursera's Machine Learning Course assignments in Python.

-## DISCLAIMER
-Work in progress.
+Part of the exercises of the MOOC.

 This is only for reference, you should first try your best and only then look at the solutions.
-You should only see the solutions after you are about to go crazy by the frustation.
-I mean it.